zydou/arti/doc/dev/notes/state-management-cli.md

             The nickname of the client for which to generate the key --hsid
-            The hidden service for which to generate the key --pubkey
+            The hidden service for which to generate the key --pub-format [arti|ctor]
-            The directory where to copy the public part of the key --force
+            The format to print the public part of the key in
+            TODO: decide what the arti format looks like --force
             Whether to overwrite the key if it already exists